 Recommended: WRTG 101 or WRTG 101S.
 An interdisciplinary introduction to the study of society that addresses the issue of what it is to be a social scientist from a variety of social science perspectives.
 The objective is to use the empirical and theoretical contributions of the different social science disciplines to better understand the nature of society.
-Topics include research methods in the social science disciplines and the relationships among the different social science disciplines.
-Discussion surveys the various social sciences, including psychology, sociology, anthropology, and gerontology.
+Topics include research methods in the social science disciplines and the relationships among the different social sciences, including psychology, sociology, anthropology, and gerontology.
 A historical overview of the development of the social sciences is provided, and an analysis of social phenomena that integrates insights from the social sciences is presented.
 Students may receive credit for only one of the following courses: BEHS 201 or BEHS 210.